Seth MacFarlane: 2023 WGA and SAG-AFTRA strike

 During the 2023 Writers Guild of America strike and the 2023 SAG-AFTRA strike, MacFarlane donated $1 million to The Entertainment Community Fund to Support Film and Television Workers During Strikes.
 The Entertainment Community, formerly The Actors Fund, is there to help provide financial assistance for industry workers during the SAG-AFTRA and WGA strikes.

 The Seth MacFarlane Collection of the Carl Sagan and Ann Druyan Archive

 In 2012, MacFarlane donated money to create The Seth MacFarlane Collection of the Carl Sagan and Ann Druyan Archive at the Library of Congress.
 MacFarlane said, "The work of Carl Sagan has been a profound influence in my life, and the life of every individual who recognizes the importance of humanity's ongoing commitment to the exploration of our universe [...]
-The continuance of our journey outward into space should always occupy some part of our collective attention, regardless of whatever Snooki did last week."
+The continuance of our journey outward into space should always occupy some part of our collective attention (...)"
 The collection opened on November 12, 2013.